mixxxdj/manual/source/hardware/controllers/native_instruments_traktor_kontrol_s4_mk3.rst

    .. note:: This mode is only available if the motor features are enabled.
 See :ref:`use-motors` for more details.

 4. **Loop in**: The wheel behaves similarly to CDJ.
 If the platter or crown are turned, it will move back or forth the start of the loop.
 Additionally, if the loop encoder is used, it will move the all loop back or forth.
-5. **Loop out**: The wheel linke for the **loop in** mode, but for the exit of the loop.
+5. **Loop out**: Like for the **loop in** mode, but with the exit position of the loop.
 If the platter or crown are turned, it will move back or forth the end of the loop.
 Additionally, if the loop encoder is used in the same way than **Loop in** mode.

 Here is how to tell what mode is on, depending the current state of the LED: